jdboisvert/account-balance-mask/README.md

-# Account Balance Mask
+# Account Balance Masker
-A chrome extension which enables making of account balances when visiting certain financial websites.
+A chrome extension which enables masking of account balances when visiting certain financial websites.
 This extension is to help give you a little more privacy when doing your everyday banking in a browser.

 ## Features

-- Masks the account balances upon loading the webpage of the supported financial banking websites.
+- Masks the account balances upon loading the webpage of the supported financial banking websites (is shown as "****").
-- Unmasks the account balance by simply hovering over masked balance.
+- Unmasks the account balance by simply hovering over masked balance so you can see the original value.
-- No tracking of the masked values.
+- No external tracking of the masked values.
+Everything remains within the browser.

-## Get started
-You must be using a Chromium-based browser in order to use this extension.

-1. If you wish to use this application simply download this repository on your computer.
-2. Go to your browser's extensions and find the `Load unpacked` option.
-3. Click on this and direct it to where you downloaded this repository.
-4. Ensure the extension is enabled (this should be the case by default).
-5. Login to your banking application and test it out :).

-## Masking is not working?
-Refer to the supported banking sites below or if a supported site is no longer working please enter a bug report on [GitHub Issues](https://github.com/jdboisvert/account-balance-mask/issues).

 ## List of supported Financial Banking Sites
 - [Personal Banking for Royal Bank of Canada (RBC)](https://www.rbcroyalbank.com/personal.html)